 Back to the recent study, the authors found that 6-month supplementation with oral magnesium citrate improved objective measures of asthma (PFT) along with subjective measures of quality of life and asthma control.
 No significant side effects were noted in the group that received magnesium citrate.

 *** 6-month supplementation with magnesium citrate improved peak expired flow rates by 5.8%

 - Magnesium deficiency is common among those who have asthma.

 - Research suggests that adults with mild to moderate asthma may benefit from taking magnesium supplements.

-- Supplementation with magnesium citrate at a dose of 340 mg/d for over 6 months resulted in improvements in ability to move air in and out of lungs, asthma control, and quality of life.
+- Supplementation with magnesium citrate at a dose of 340 mg/d for over 6 months resulted in improvements in the ability to move air in and out of lungs, asthma control, and quality of life.

 - Kazaks AG, Uriu-Adams JY, Albertson TE, Shenoy SF, Stern JS.
-Effect of oral magnesium supplementation on measures of airway resistance and subjective assessment of asthma control and quality of life in men and women with mild to moderate asthma: a randomized placebo controlled trial.
+Effect of oral magnesium supplementation on measures of airway resistance and subjective assessment of asthma control and quality of life in men and women with mild to moderate asthma: a randomized placebo-controlled trial.
 J Asthma.
 2010 Feb;47(1):83-92.